lgrees/resy-cli/README.md

 **Q:** What if my computer is turned off / asleep at the time when I want to book a reservation?<br/>
 **A:** `resy-cli` books reservations using your local machine.
 If the machine is turned off / asleep, booking will not complete.

+To circumvent this, you can schedule your computer to wake from sleep at the time of booking.
+On Mac, I've used the `pmset` CLI to accomplish this successfully.

 **Q:** Are reservation services okay with this?<br/>
 **A:** It's up to users to follow the ([Terms of Service](https://resy.com/terms)) set forth by resy. `resy-cli` is just a tool to automate your interactions with resy (no web scraping or anything of the sort).